 We are talking about a long-standing customer who has held a six figure sum on deposit for quite some time, and it’s easier to retain an existing customer than to try and get a new customer.
 In an era where everything is much the same, customer service is the only variable and that can make or break a firm in the long run.

-Whilst this has been remedied now, the experience has left a sour taste in his mouth and bad experiences travel much faster than good experiences by word of mouth and social media.
+Whilst this has been remedied, the experience has left a sour taste and bad experiences travel much faster than good experiences by word of mouth and social media.

 Have you had similar experiences? if so, what was the outcome?